 About the Operatic Recordings

 Where more than one version of a particular aria or duet exists, I've identified what I consider the best rendition(s) in bold.
 Roll over this bold text to locate the CD with the best reproduction of that recording.
+(This service is being updated regularly.)
 Where only one rendition exists, I've also identified the optimum CD source.
 (Again, simply scroll over the text with your mouse to locate these details.)
 Bear in mind, however, that not all of Lanza's operatic recordings are available on CD.
 Some are soundtrack recordings, for example, that are unlikely to be released commercially.

 with Dorothy Kirsten, soprano, Giuseppe Valdengo, baritone, and Blanche Thebom, soprano, for soundtrack of The Great Caruso; Peter Herman Adler, conductor.